Midseason grades: Miami’s starting lineup

 Grade: B-

-Lonnie Walker IV – Freshman – Guard
+Lonnie Walker IV, Freshman, Guard

 For one reason or another, Walker struggled to find his rhythm for the first couple months of the season.